draeger-lab/SPECIMEN/docs/source/dev-notes.rst

 **refinegems-integration** : ONGOING

-Branch for the integration of SPECIMEN-functionalities into refineGEMS and vice versa.
+Branch for the integration of ``SPECIMEN``-functionalities into refineGEMS and vice versa.

 Integration done.
-Cleanup for first release of SPECIMEN pending
+Cleanup for first development release of ``SPECIMEN`` pending.

 **Further branches**